-The progress of both the bully and the victim are monitored by their Year Leaders.

-One-on-one sessions to discuss how the victim and bully are progressing may be appropriate.
+The progress of both the bully and the victim are monitored by their Head of Years.
+Oneon-one sessions to discuss how the victim and bully are progressing may be appropriate.

 If appropriate, follow-up correspondence is arranged with parents after the incident.